alex-wuu/cumtd-chatbot/README.md

 - ```FB_URL``` is used as a starting point for requests with the [Facebook graph API](https://developers.facebook.com/docs/messenger-platform/send-messages/), e.g. ```https://graph.facebook.com/v2.11/me/messages```.
 - ```BASE_URL``` is used as a starting point for [requests with the CUMTD API](https://developer.cumtd.com/documentation/v2.2/requests/) with the format ```https://developer.cumtd.com/api/{version}/{format}/{method}?key={api_key}```.
 - ```REDIS_URL``` is your Redis URL.
+- ```CUSTOM_STOPS``` string containing user defined custom stops in a dictionary format.
+This is used to account for common bus stop acronyms/nicknames that aren't caught by the CUMTD API.

 Set up your Redis.
 The Heroku redis addon was used for creating the app.